Previous dayMarch 28, 2026Next day

 6.0 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 57 km S of Whites City, New Mexico on March 28, 2026 at 23:01 UTC.
-It arrived roughly 8 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
+Seismographs logged a magnitude 2.0 earthquake 57 km S of Whites City, New Mexico with origin time 23:01 UTC on March 28, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 8 hours earlier.
 The hypocenter lay at 6.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.656°, -104.392°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.656°N, -104.392°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28